 Use Healthy Fats For Meal Preparation:

-Animal fats/ oils, which have a higher percentage of saturated content, don’t use it on cast iron.
+Animal fats/ oils, which have a higher percentage of saturated content, don’t use cast iron.
 It hampers your life in two ways.